 Emergency Management Policy

-Applicable to: This Policy is applicable to all Health Services Providers.
+Applicable to: This policy is applicable to all Health Service Providers.

-Description: The purpose of this Policy is to set minimum standards required to ensure that a clear, consistent and comprehensive approach to emergency management is undertaken across the WA health system.
-The Policy requires that Health Service Providers have arrangements in place to respond appropriately in an Emergency.
+Description: The purpose of the Emergency Management Policy (this policy) is to set the minimum standards required to ensure a clear, consistent and comprehensive approach to emergency management across the WA health system.
+This policy requires Health Service Providers to have arrangements in place to prevent, prepare for, respond to, and recover appropriately from an emergency.

-This Policy is a mandatory requirement under the Public Health Policy Framework pursuant to section 26(2)(d) of the Health Services Act 2016.
+This policy is a mandatory requirement for Health Service Providers under the Public Health Policy Framework pursuant to section 26(2)(d) of the Health Services Act 2016.

 Date of effect: 22 October 2021